michael-wall/simple-job-scheduler/README.md

 ## Configuration ##
 - Build and deploy the custom OSGi module.
 - Go to Control Panel > Configuration > Job Scheduler
-- Click 'New' and select simple-dispatch-task-executer from the dropdown.
+- Click 'New' and select simple-dispatch-task-executor from the dropdown.
 - Populate a name e.g. 'Simple Job Scheduler' and add the following custom properties (one per line in the format key=value) in the text and 'Save'.
 ```
 test.property_1=value 1